furio1999/furio1999.github.io/_pages/athlete.md

 **A taekwondoka turned endurance athlete**

-I start this long sport journey thanks to my swimming classes in my childohood, together with what I consider the first milestone of my life: my taekwondo learning path.
-I joined several tournaments, met a lot of friends and expecially, I started to understand hiw my body works, and changing my introvert nature.
+I started this long sport journey thanks to my swimming classes in my childohood, together with what I consider the first milestone of my life: my taekwondo learning path.
+I joined several tournaments, met a lot of friends and expecially, I started to understand how my body works, and changing my introvert nature.
+The dark belt (first DAN) is one of the last things of that experience, and I still feel today a strong pride and emotions when I wear it.
+I will come back one day.

+After two parenthesis in tennis, I started competing again in mtb in 2017-2018, running (2018-present), and road cycling (2021-present).
+Actually I am competing in amatorial granfondos.
+The goal is to get closer to prefessionial performances.
+My long term project, instead, is to represent Italy in an international competition.
+And my biggest dream is to do it together with my engineering life.
+My athletic and engineering achievments are not only selfish results, but I want to spread information and consciusness about life as a student-athlete, both for future students and giving visibility to current success stories.

+My results: